Jortuk/SFIA-1/README.md

 When Jenkins automatically builds the application, the 'installation.sh' file within the repository runs a command to deploy the application on a production server using Gunicron, rather than a development server.
 This makes the deployment more stable, faster, and able to handle more requests at once.

 ### Project Drawbacks <a name="drawbacks"></a>
+<b>Lack of Integration Testing</b>

+Even though there was a high percentage of coverage in terms of Unit Testing, there was no Integration Testing.
+This is a disadvantage as it decreases validity.
+What's more, there is no way to verify whether the application works in unity.
+Ultimately, this goes against a TDD approach.